 *According to the official website: https://www.mrcpuk.org/mrcpuk-examinations/paces

-Following completion of all 3 parts, successful candidates are invited to attend an MRCP(UK) new members ceremony at the RCP.
+Following completion of all 3 parts, successful candidates are invited to attend an MRCP(UK) new members ceremony at the Royal College of Physicians.

-The OSCE will normally consist of 18 examined stations each of 9 minutes’ duration.
+The OSCE (Part B) will normally consist of 18 examined stations each of 9 minutes’ duration.
 These stations will be divided into broad content areas (BCAs) as follows: